SimonJHudson/microsoft-365-community/Community/microsoft365-maturity-model--communication.md

 - Top down, bottom up, and peer to peer communications are supported
 - Mechanisms to prioritize messages exist in multiple channels, are well defined and broadly understood
 - Basic, mostly manual mechanisms are in place for scheduling communication, updating, removing or archiving superseded or expired communications.
+- Analytics are introduced for some content and/or channels to monitor activity level, engagement, sentiment etc.
+- Live Captions and Live Transcript are used to enhance live communcation activities, to drive wider understanding, engagement and time-shifted access.

 #### Impacts